kubeslice-ent/egs-installation/README.md

             postgresDB: ""  # Set your PostgreSQL database name
             postgresSslmode: ""  # Change this based on your SSL configuration
             ```

            📌 **Alternatively**, if you provide all values with a secret name as specified for `postgresSecretName` in the values file, using the key-value format below, it will automatically create the specified secret in the `kubeslice-controller` namespace with the provided values.

-            ### Example Configuration to autocreate secret with provided values
+            **Example Configuration to auto-create secret with provided values**
-            Below is an example of how to configure the PostgreSQL connection in the Kubetally installation values:

           ```yaml
               postgresSecretName: kubetally-db-credentials   # Secret name in kubeslice-controller namespace for PostgreSQL credentials created by install, all the below values must be specified